mgold/awesome-data-viz-people/Nathan_Yau.md

 **Nathan Yau** is a data scientist and author.
 His style is often tutorial, using Python and R to obtain, analyze, and visualize data (and D3 on the web).
+He makes these tools more accessible to designers without programming backgrounds.
 His topics are often drawn from day-to-day society, e.g [miles to nearest casino](http://flowingdata.com/2014/08/13/get-me-to-the-nearest-casino/) or [multivariate beer](http://flowingdata.com/2014/10/02/multivariate-beer/).
-He operates under the brand name **FlowingData**.
-He is unafraid to use an unconventional visual encoding, and has produced many variants of geospatial maps.
+He operates under the brand name _FlowingData_ He is unafraid to use an unconventional visual encoding, and has produced many variants of geospatial maps.